sdl002/Docker_multistaging/README.md

 # 4. A note on AWS and its lack of cache (by default)

 By default, AWS does not utilize cache.
-There are ways to turn it on (ask Josh :) ), but I have found that with a large build using multistaging can be useful.
+There are ways to turn it on (ask Josh :) ), but I have found that with a large build using multistaging can also be useful.

+See some options for using cache with AWS:

+See some opt

+I was able to somewhat circumvent this with multi-staging (my image can still be ) but my buildtime and final image size was reduced by >50%... saving 25 minutes in build time.
+Which is useful when testing an application.